uyhdnguyen/launch-school/RB109/rb_109_written_questions.md

 - The outputs are `5` then `error` for unknown variable
 - On line 1, we initializes local variable called `a` to integer `4`.
 On line 3, we call method `loop` and pass it a `do..end` block as an argument.
 Inside of the block, we reassign local variable `a` to the integer `5`.
 We then initializes new local variable called `b` to the integer `3`.
 We break out of the loop with the keyword `break`.
 We then call the `puts` method and pass it the value `5` that local variable `a` is referencing.
 Lastly, we call `puts` method and pass it the value that `b` is referencing but it would raise an error since variable `b` is scoped inside the `loop` method so we does not have access to local variable `b`
 - This problem demonstrates local variable scope concept.

+> On line 1, local variable `a` is initialized and references the integer object `4`.
+On line 3, `loop` method is called and gets passed a `do..end` block as an argument.
+Inside of the block, `a` is reassigned to `5`.
+On line 5, local variable `b` is initialized and references integer object `3`.

 3.